jroblak/jroblak.github.com/_posts/2020-05-18-northsec-severityhighprotector.md

 }
 {% endhighlight %}

 The first, obvious approach was cracking the `SHA` hash.
-I started doing that while I did more research.
-I thought the fact that we had a `SHA1` hash, and the key derivation formula being based on `SHA` could be a potential avenue, and quickly able to find [this post](https://mathiasbynens.be/notes/pbkdf2-hmac) describing the following `PBKDF2_HMAC_SHA1(chosen_password) == PBKDF2_HMAC_SHA1(HEX_TO_STRING(SHA1(chosen_password)))` _if_ the chosen_password is larger than 64 bytes.
+I started `hashcat` against it while I did more research.
+The fact that we had a `SHA1` hash, and the key derivation formula was based on `SHA` seemed like a potential avenue, and I was quickly able to find [this post](https://mathiasbynens.be/notes/pbkdf2-hmac) describing the following:
+`PBKDF2_HMAC_SHA1(chosen_password) == PBKDF2_HMAC_SHA1(HEX_TO_STRING(SHA1(chosen_password)))` _if_ the chosen_password is larger than 64 bytes.

-From there, I took the decompilation from dnSpy, and created my own solution in Visual Studio, which copied the `Unprotect` and `CreateAes` functions.
-Luckily, `Rfc2898DeriveBytes` had a defintion which accepted two byte arrays, plus an interation count, so I simple updated `CreateAes` to be:
+From there, I took the decompilation from dnSpy and created my own solution in Visual Studio which copied the `Unprotect` and `CreateAes` functions.
+Luckily, `Rfc2898DeriveBytes` had a defintion which accepted two byte arrays, plus an interation count, so I simply updated `CreateAes` to be:
 {% highlight csharp %}
 private void CreateAes()
 		{